opendilab/DI-engine/nervex/docs/source/hands_on/impala.rst

 Key Graphs
 ---------------
-The following graph describes the procee of IMPALA.
+The following graph describes the process in IMPALA original paper.
+However, our implication is a little different from that in original paper.

-The left is about single learner, which we implemented using ``serial-pipeline``; the right is about multiple learners, which we implemented using ``parallel-pipeline``.

 .. image:: images/IMPALA.png

+For single learner, they use multiple actors/collectors to generate training data.
+While in our setting, we use one collector which has multiple environments to increase data diversity.

+For multiple learner, in original paper, different learners will have different actors with them.
+In other word, they will have different ReplayBuffer.
+While in our setting, all of the learners, will share the same ReplayBuffer, and will synchronize after each iteration.

 Implementations